The Host-Pathogen Game: an evolutionary approach to biological competitions: Results

 \section{Results}

-Numerical simulations have been performed for analyzing two different cases: constant temperature and varying temperature, considering in both cases a basic temperature equal to $T = 33$ (previously indicated as $T_c$).
+Numerical simulations have been performed for analyzing two different cases: constant temperature and varying temperature, always considering a basic temperature equal to $T = 33$ (previously indicated as $T_c$).
 The first case allows to study the evolution of the heterogeneous population (i.e. cells and parasites) without to vary the system temperature (i.e. that of the whole host organism).
-The second case allows to analyze the role of a variant temperature in this dynamics.
-Eventually we recall that, in both cases, we arrange cells in a bi-dimensional square lattice, with periodic boundary conditions, so that parasites can be located inside the inner squares.
+The second case allows to analyze the role of a variant temperature in this dynamics (e.g. as a reaction of the organism to the infection).
+Eventually we recall that, in both cases, cells are arranged in a bi-dimensional square lattice, with continuous boundary conditions, and parasites are arranged inside the inner squares.